We do not keep regular office hours. The best way to contact us is to:

 We use an online registration and enrollment system, referred to as the Parent Portal.
 Using the Parent Portal, you can register and enroll in classes, update contact information, update payment information, send messages to our studio, and more.

-- Class Schedule:
+- Youth Class Start:

 - Class Levels: